theedgy/cc-post/POST.md

 </section>
 ```

-Single Team component is a combination of image (small logo of the team) and button which will trigger some action.
+Single Team component is a combination of icon (small logo of the team) and button which will trigger some action.
 But don't worry about it for now as well.

 ```javascript
 <p className="Team">